metagenlab/zDB/docs/setup/db_setup.rst

 DIVERS & TODO
 =============

+- examples should not be hard coded (plot region, CT_013, K00024)
+- news should be more generic
+- content of the database should be dyamically generated based on the config table
 - Circos plot: possibility to highligh BBH phylum (highlight_BBH= true)
 - Taxnonomy circos plots

-- If we don’t want to load interpro annotation, add mandatory 	column to orthology_detail
+- If we don’t want to load interpro annotation, add mandatory columns to orthology_detail
     - ALTER TABLE orthology_detail ADD TM varchar(10) DEFAULT 'n/a';
     - ALTER TABLE orthology_detail ADD SP varchar(10) DEFAULT 'n/a';